DonBraulio/zephyr_ble_example/README.md

 west flash
 west debug
 ```
+**Note:** west and zephyr itself are under active development.
+If the `west build` command fails in the instructions, try upgrading the *system requirements* indicated above (mainly `cmake`), or compile directly using CMake and Ninja (instead of the west wrapper) as described in the [step 3 of the guide](https://docs.zephyrproject.org/latest/getting_started/index.html#build-the-application).
 ### Using ARM DAPLink
 If ARM mbed DAPLink firmware is flashed in the DK interface, you need to tell `west` to use `pyocd` debugger:
 ```bash